A Tale of Two Datasets: Representativeness and Generalisability of Inference for Samples of Networks: Mathematical and Computational Details of Diagnostic Methods

 so it is unbiased regardless of $R_2$, $R_1$, and the distribution of $\target(\rnets^{(r_1,r_2)})$.

 To approximate its variance, we must assume a conditional distribution $\target(\rnets^{(r_1,r_2)})\mid\rnets^{(r_1)}$.
 If it is approximately normal,

 Its variance is

-A corollary of this is that increasing $R_2$ can only increase the precision up to a point, whereas as long as $R_2\ge 2$, $R_1$ increases precision without limit.
+A corollary of this is that increasing $R_2$ can only increase the precision up to a point, whereas provided $R_2\ge 2$, increasing $R_1$ increases precision without limit.
 Nonetheless, if $\sigma^{4}\gg\alpha$, it may be worthwhile to increase $R_2$, since conditional simulation is computationally cheaper.